Claim: Gel candles can explode, posing a greater-than-usual fire and injury hazard.

 Please, if you or anyone you know have these candles, don't light them, they are dangerous.
 Please, pass this on.

-Origins: Yes, gel candles do pose fire and injury hazards beyond those presented by ordinary wax candles, so they should be accorded an extra bit of caution if you're thinking of bringing them into your home.
-However, as with so many
+gel candles do pose fire and injury hazards beyond those presented by ordinary wax candles, so they should be accorded an extra bit of caution if you're thinking of bringing them into your home.
+However, as with so many e-mailed warnings, the explanation provided about what goes on is sadly in error and leaves those who are "educated" by it in the dark about what they should really be paying attention to as they are instead misled into worrying about the mysterious (and non-existent) explosive properties of the gel.

 There is a special danger inherent to gel candles, but it has to do with the effect of heat on the containers that house them, not with the gel itself.
 If the material used to contain the goo is not sufficiently resilient, it can shatter (i.e., "explode") as the concentrated heat of the candle's flame compromises it.
 The glass containers used to hold these popular fragrance candles are sometimes not made strong enough to withstand the heat they are called upon to contain.
 Heat makes things expand, and in this case it can cause the glass that houses the gel candles to shatter.
 There's no mysterious gas that builds up, no strange chemical reaction brought on by dangerous unnamed substances reacting to God-knows-what, just ordinary expansion due to heat.
 Leave a coffee mug sitting on a hot burner long enough, and you'll see the same